boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 };
 ```

-In `Counter.js` we have a `this.props.counter` as an object now, so if we want to render `result` value, we need to modify our code to:
+In `Counter.js` we have `this.props.counter` as an object now, so if we want to render the `result` value, we need to modify our code to:

 ```js
   <h1>{`Result: ${this.props.counter.result}`}</h1>
 ```

-## Chapter 6 - Fetching data with Redux, redux-thunk middleware and Axios
+## Chapter 6 - Fetching data with Redux, redux-thunk middleware, and Axios

-To `dispatch` an `asynchronous actions` you will need a `redux-thunk`, which
+To `dispatch asynchronous actions` you will need `redux-thunk`, which
-basicaly is a function that wraps an expression to delay its evaluation.
+basically is a function that wraps an expression to delay its evaluation.

 ```
 npm install --save redux-thunk
 ```

-Go to `store/index.js`

-and import redux-thunk
+Go to `store/index.js` and import redux-thunk

 ```js
 import thunk from 'redux-thunk';